Saturday, January 31, 2026

 We met near the Southeastern Massachusetts Emergency Communications Center (SEMRECC) at 100 High Rock Rd, Wrentham, MA 02093.
 The temperature was around 3-degrees when we headed out, but it got up to around 19-degrees by the time we finished.
 No one was cold – snowshoeing is a good workout.

-We we did a 2.3-mile loop over to Sunset Ledge, then down the a section of the Warner Trail that includes the Stone Staircase (one of many structures built on the site by the Civil Conservation Corps in the 1930’s), and finally over to the shelter near High Rock before returning to the cars.
-Conditions were perfect, and it was a great trip, even if my knee was pretty sore at the end.
+We we did a 2.3-mile loop down a section of the Warner Trail that includes the Stone Staircase (one of many structures built by the Civil Conservation Corps in the 1930’s), then over to Sunset Ledge, and finally over to the shelter near High Rock before returning to the cars.
+Conditions were perfect - nice light powdery snow.
+It was a great trip, even if my knee was a little sore at the end.

 The crew near High Rock